vuxcode/pr1-project-Kaptenbus/README.md

 Note to self: Maybe a four-loop confirmation delete?

-Note to self: Don't for get to commit the changes, while testing etc.
+Note to self: Don't forget to commit the changes, while testing etc.

 Still going faster then expected, i belive i will continue as planned and when the program is finished i will try to make the extra features.